NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 farMargin: number
 ```

 Fraction of the far plane distance added as a buffer.
-Default is 0.

 ### .globeInertia